eldoy/scripts/README.md

 # Clone the repo
 git clone https://github.com/fugroup/scripts.git

-# Add this line to your .zshrc or .bashrc
+# Add this line to your .zshrc or .bashrc, and start a new shell
 source ~/your/path/to/clone/aliases.sh
 ```